open-rdc/kondo_driver/README.md

-# Kondo ICS motor driver
+# Kondo B3M motor driver

 This ROS package contains hardware interface to Kondo Kagaku's ICS motor system.
 ICS(Interactive Communication System) is a kind of